Bone Marrow-on-Chip as smart sensor of lung cancer relapse

 - Biological modeling of the bone marrow niche

-BuonMarrow partners will develop an in vitro miniaturized bone marrow device able to harness the amplified BM-MSC response generated by liquid biopsy of lung cancer patients, thus acting as a biological sensor for the early detection of relapse.
+BuonMarrow partners will develop an in vitro miniaturized bone marrow device able to harness the amplified BM-MSC response generated by liquid biopsy of lung cancer patients.
+This device will act as a biological sensor for the early detection of relapse.

 Research Methodology